How To Paddle on a Surfboard

 Volume

-- More flotation= faster paddle power + less drag.
+• More flotation= faster paddling due to less drag.
 Explore more of the pros, cons and factors that determine volume here.

 Rocker

-- More rocker= more maneuverability.
+• More rocker= more maneuverability.
 The compromise?
-It also slows you down, which creates drag.
+It also slows you down because this “banana shape” creates drag while you paddle forward.

 Our free article Understand The Surfboard’s Rocker dives deeper behind the logic for further explanation.